Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Numerical experiments

-We run our own, faithfully optimized implementation of the Krylov-aware stochastic trace estimator \cite[Algorithm 3.1]{chen-2023-krylovaware-stochastic} for different parameter settings on the example from \refsec{subsec:hamiltonian} and plot the approximation errors for logarithmically spaced values of the smoothing parameter $\sigma$ in \reffig{fig:krylov-aware-density}.
+We run our own, faithfully optimized implementation of the Krylov-aware stochastic trace estimator \cite[Algorithm 3.1]{chen-2023-krylovaware-stochastic} for different parameter settings on the example from \cref{subsec:hamiltonian} and plot the approximation errors for logarithmically spaced values of the smoothing parameter $\sigma$ in \cref{fig:krylov-aware-density}.
 For reference, we also report the error of Chebyshev-Nyström++ for parameters that lead to a comparable run-time.
-While the the Krylov-aware estimator is clearly an attractive alternative, it requires a careful choice of parameters adapted to different regimes of $\sigma$ and still leads to a significantly larger error for moderately small values $\sigma$.
+The non-monotonic behavior of the Chebyshev-Nyström++ method in this case arises because, for small values of $\sigma$, the Chebyshev interpolation requires a very high polynomial degree to be accurate, whereas for large $\sigma$, the low-rank approximation becomes less effective.
+Due to the fixed parameters, the sweet spot lies around $\sigma \approx 0.002$: the low-rank approximation benefits from some underlying low-rank structure in $g_{\sigma}(t \mtx{I} - \mtx{A})$, while the Chebyshev interpolation remains good because $g_{\sigma}$ is not too sharply peaked.
+While the Krylov-aware estimator is clearly an attractive alternative, we argue that the parameters of the Chebyshev-Nyström++ method can be chosen in a more interpretable way, due to the explicit requirement for $m$ based on $\sigma$ (\cref{fig:chebyshev-heatmap}) and for $n_{\mtx{\Omega}}$ based on the distribution of the eigenvalues (discussed towards the end of \cref{subsubsec:chebyshev-nystrom-analysis}).